torognes/vsearch/README.md

 Please see the files in the `eval` folder for the scripts used for this assessment.

-The increased sensitivity of VSEARCH often leads to larger and fewer clusters than USEARCH.
-Further improvements in speed may be obtained by intra-sequence SIMD parallelization of the alignments, as well as parallelization of the clustering algorithms.

 **Speed:** The speed of VSEARCH searches appears to slightly faster than USEARCH when USEARCH is run without the `--fulldp` option.
 When USEARCH is run with the `--fulldp` option, VSEARCH may be considerable faster, but it depends on the options and sequences used.

-For the accuracy assessment searches in Rfam 11.0 with 100 replicates of the query sequences, VSEARCH needed 51 seconds, whereas USEARCH needed 60 seconds without the `--fulldp` option and 70 seconds with `--fulldp`.
+For the accuracy assessment searches in Rfam 11.0 with 100 replicates of the query sequences, VSEARCH needed 46 seconds, whereas USEARCH needed 60 seconds without the `--fulldp` option and 70 seconds with `--fulldp`.
 This includes time for loading, masking and indexing the database (about 2 secs for VSEARCH, 5 secs for USEARCH).
 The measurements were made on a Apple MacBook Pro Retina 2013 with four 2.3GHz Intel Core i7 cores (8 virtual cores) using the default number of threads (8).

 The speed of clustering with VSEARCH relative to USEARCH depends on how many threads are used.
 Running with a single thread VSEARCH currently seems to be 2-4 times slower than with USEARCH, depending on parameters.
 Clustering has been parallelized with threads in VSEARCH, but clustering does not seem to be parallelized in USEARCH (despite what the name and documentation for `--cluster_fast` seems to indicate).
 Clustering with VSEARCH using 4-8 threads is often faster than USEARCH.
 The speed of VSEARCH might be further improved with an intra-sequence SIMD-vectorized aligner.